DATA SUBJECT ACCESS REQUEST

 Automation of DSAR

-Our workflows use automated APIs that can collect or delete necessary personal data from many systems.
-The workflows also can assign specific tasks that need to be handled manually to individuals and third-parties.
+Our workflows use automated APIs that can collect or delete necessary personal data from several systems.
+The workflows can also assign specific tasks that need to be handled manually to individuals and third-parties.
 Responses to certain questions can trigger additional workflows or alert process owners of potential issues ahead of time.

 Meru Data’s automated DSAR workflow consists of four key steps and includes notifications and alerts to internal stakeholders during the process.

 For organizations to be able to respond to DSARs, they will need to discover and categorize all the systems where personal data is processed or stored.
 This data is often stored across different systems within an organization, in the cloud, and also with external vendors and partners.
 A current and comprehensive Data Map will help to streamline this process.

 The California Consumer Privacy Act (CCPA) requires that businesses help consumers exercise their CCPA rights by providing two "designated methods for submitting a request."
 With some exceptions, businesses must provide a toll-free telephone number as one of the designated methods for submitting a request.